 Back to Poblado for your belongings & a quick bite & it’s time to get back to the airport for your evening flight.
 Keep in mind the airport is far so give yourself time for the trek ahead.
 The bus takes about one and half hours from city center to the airport.

-There are loads of other activities & things to choose from, but I have found these are some of the best tours & experiences you can have when exploring the city on a tight time frame.
-Have a better itinerary or an idea that can be included?
-Drop a line and let me know.
+Medellin has loads of other activities & things to choose from, but I have found these are some of the best tours & experiences while on a tight schedule.
+If you can, I would go to GUATAPE for at least one day

-Sticking around longer than 4 days?
-Here are some other options that are definitely worthwhile.
+Sticking around longer than 4 days in Medellin?
+Here are some other things that you definitely need to check out:

 If you still need help, send me a message or comment below and I will do my best to get you where you need to be.
 Medellin Guru can also help you if I didn’t dive deep enough.
 You can also share this with anyone who you think might find it useful!
 Thanks for reading and hope to connect with you.